CAM-Gerlach/spyder-api-docs/docs/qt_introduction.md

 ## Basic Qt Components

 According to the official [Qt documentation](https://doc.qt.io/qtdesignstudio/quick-components.html): "a component is a reusable building block for a UI".
-Qt has some preset components that can include simple representations (shapes, text or images) or complex UI controls (such as sliders).
+Qt has some preset components that can include simple representations (shapes, text or images) or complex user interface (UI) controls (such as sliders).

 Each type of Qt component is a class starting with the letter ``Q`` followed by a name related to its functionality.